This document is far from being finished at this stage.

 3.7 I'm still unsure.
 What should I do?

-go ahead.
-There's little chance that you will cause any harm 3.8 OK, I'm ready to flash.
+3.8 OK, I'm ready to flash.
 Is there something else I should know before I go ahead?

 timings, a very stable system